mmorub/gimbal2022/README.md

  * Now open the arduino serial monitor.
 Upload the sketch again and verify the serial monitor is printing lines for the duration set in the sketch.
 We print for a few seconds and then stop, just so the serial monitor will show a finite set of data for use in matlab.

  * Upload the sketch and, once it starts running, turn the camera in its case.
-Try to turn is by a defined angle such as 90 degrees.
+Try to turn is by a defined angle such as 90 degrees and observe that the numbers shown in the serial monitor change as you move the camera.

+ Once you completed the steps above, you are ready to record data for use in matlab:

+  * Upload an empty arduino sketch.
+  * Clear the serial monitor.
+  * Upload our arduino sketch, wait for the Arduino IDE to display "Upload completed" and the serial monitor to start printing, then turn the camera by a defined angle.
+  * Select the output in the serial monitor (try double clicking and using CTRL-A to select all) and paste it into your favourite text editor.
+  * Save to a text file.
+It is convenient to save it to gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/data_for_matlab.txt, because this filename is accessed by the matlab script used below.

 # Measure an open-loop step response